ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 there is a request to release a project.
 If your intent is to release an Ansys open source project, then continue to the next section.

+For more information, see
+:ref:`Questions asked on the OSS approval request form`.

 Approval process
 ----------------